Rods99/codeigniter-project/README.md

+## TODO

+1. Improve UI
+1. Sign in user when they register
+1. Refactor views

 ## Bugs

 ### Session persistence

 There was an unknown bug with the session that caused stored values not to be persisted on the next HTTP request.

 **Attempts:**